 \section{The Mathematical Framework of \method}

 Our primary estimands of interest are the CEPOs from \cref{eq:cepo}.
-As shown in \cref{eq:ate} and \cref{eq:cate}, CEPOs directly enable estimation of both ATE and CATEs.
+As shown in \cref{eq:ate} and \cref{eq:cate}, CEPOs directly enable estimation of both ATE and CATE.
 Therefore, we focus on developing an estimator that can accurately infer these quantities from the observational data.
-Specifically, we follow the Bayesian paradigm for causal inference, as introduced in \cref{sec:background}, and parameterize CEPOs as $\mu_t\lpar \vect X \midsem \psi\rpar$.
-Given a suitably rich prior distribution $\pi$ over the DGPs, which we will explicitly design in \cref{sec:implementation}, we define our target as the posterior-predictive distribution of CEPOs:
+Specifically, we follow the Bayesian paradigm for causal inference, as introduced in \cref{sec:background}, and parameterize CEPOs as $\mu_t\lpar \vect x\midsem \psi\rpar$.
+Given a suitably rich prior distribution $\pi$ over the DGPs, which we will explicitly design in \cref{sec:implementation}, we define our target as the posterior predictive distribution of CEPOs:

-\begin{definition}[CEPO-PPD] For each $t \in \mathcal{T}$ and covariate vector $\vect{x}$, the \emph{CEPO-PPD} is
+\begin{definition}[CEPO-PPD] For each $t \in \cT$ and covariate vector $\vect{x}$, the \emph{CEPO-PPD} is

 \end{definition}